Statistics Notebook

 Central Limit Theorem (CLT)

-The CLT states: the distribution of sample means approaches a normal distribution as sample size grows, regardless of the original distribution's shape.
+The CLT says: the distribution of sample means gets close to a normal distribution as the sample size grows, no matter what the original distribution looks like.

 # transaction amounts are right-skewed

-# but the mean of 50 random samples will be approximately normal
+# but the mean of 50 random samples will be roughly normal

 sample_means = [payment_df['amount'].sample(50).mean() for _ in range(1000)]